mehdisadeghi/react-mathjax-preview/README.md

 Milliseconds to delay display of div, 300 is default

 ### onDisplay (Function)
-Triggered after delay set in `msDelayDisplay` and div is shown, hopefully typeset has finished
+Triggered after delay and div is shown, hopefully typeset has finished

 ### config (Object)
 MathJax configuration